-Talk Story: Sharing Stories, Sharing Culture is a literacy program that reaches out to Asian Pacific American (APA) and American Indian/Alaska Native (AIAN) children and their families.
-The program celebrates and explores Asian Pacific American (APA) and American Indian/Alaska Native (AIAN) stories through books, oral traditions, and art to provide an interactive, enriching experience.
-Children and their families can connect to rich cultural activities through Talk Story in their homes, libraries, and communities.
-This grant is aimed to give financial support to libraries and community organizations who want to introduce a Talk Story program, focusing on APA or AIAN cultures.
+Talk Story: Sharing Stories, Sharing Culture is a family literacy program that reaches out to Asian American and Pacific Islander (AAPI), and American Indian and Alaskan Native (AIAN) families and their intergenerational community members.
+Talk Story celebrates and affirms Asian, Pacific Islander, and American Indian intersectionalities through books, oral traditions, art, and more to provide interactive and enriching experiences.
+Talk Story grant funding supports library and community organization opportunities to highlight APIA and AIAN stories through programs, services, and collection materials.
+Children and families can connect to rich cultural activities through Talk Story in their homes, libraries, and communities while challenging mainstream Anglocentric literacy practices.
+We welcome libraries and community organizations to develop their own Talk Story: Sharing Stories, Sharing Culture project to serve family literacy needs.

-Libraries and community organizations that serve APA and/or AIAN children and their families are eligible to apply.
-We encourage libraries and community organizations to work together on a Talk Story program.
+Libraries and community organizations that serve API/APIA or AIAN children and their families are eligible to apply.
 With the exception of cross-border tribal organizations, all organizations must be based in the United States or U.S. territories.

 Organizations who have previously been awarded two Talk Story grants are ineligible for additional awards.